PiiaMiia/goBilling/README.md

 # How to start

+Ready to use deployed version can be found here: http://188.166.58.182/

+If you want to run it in local, then follow the steps below:

-**Note** that this seed project requires node v4.x.x or higher and npm 2.14.7 but in order to be able to take advantage of the complete functionality we **strongly recommend node >=v6.5.0 and npm >=3.10.3**.
+**Note** that this seed project requires node v4.x.x or higher and npm 2.14.7 but in order to be able to take advantage of the complete functionality it is **strongly recommended to use node >=v6.5.0 and npm >=3.10.3**.

 In order to start the seed use: